hoffmander/atomic-emails/README.md

 While Atomic Design was originally intended for a website or a webapp, it's also true that the same concept can be applied for a mobile app, so what not for emails? :boom: For a design system or [Pattern Lab](http://demo.patternlab.io/), we don't need nearly all the components a website or mobile app need.
 Here is a list of all the atoms, molecules, organisms, and templates and finally instead of pages, I'm going to call them what they are, emails.

 I should also note that when I came up with this list it was in the mindset of designing for an ecommerce platform, the system would require to be able to do both marketing and transactional emails.
-If there's something I left out, or something you think I did worng, feel free to make a pull request :kissing_smiling_eyes:
+If there's something I left out, or something you think I did worng, feel free to make a pull request. :kissing_smiling_eyes:

 ## Atoms